mgutz/dat/README.md

 *   Expand placeholders with slice values `$1 => (1, 2, 3)`

-Read [SQL Interpolation](https://github.com/mgutz/dat/wiki/Local-Interpolation) in wiki for more details regarding built-in safety guards.
+Read [SQL Interpolation](https://github.com/mgutz/dat/wiki/Local-Interpolation) in wiki for more details and SQL injection.

 ## LICENSE